Spanish–Algerian War (1775–1785): Bombardment of Algiers (1783)

-The Bombardment of Algiers (1784)
+Bombardment of Algiers (1784)

+Due to the Anglo-Spanish War of 1779-1783, in which Spain intervened on the side of the United States, further actions against Algiers had to wait.
+Meanwhile, Spain offered Algiers a commercial agreement in exchange for ending Barbary privateering, but the Regency refused claiming obedience to the Sultan of the Ottoman Empire.
+Spanish diplomat Juan de Bouligny took matters to Constantinople in December 1782, signing a treaty with Sultan Abdul Hamid I, but again Algiers refused to acknowledge it.

 In Cartagena, Barceló had finished preparations for a new expedition.
 His fleet consisted of four 80-gun ships of line, four frigates, 12 xebecs, 3 brigs, 9 small vessels, and an attacking force of 24 gunboats armed with pieces of 24 pounds, 8 more with 18 pounds' pieces, 7 lightly armed to board the Algerian vessels, 24 armed with mortars, and 8 bomb vessels with 8 pound pieces.
 The expedition was financed by Pope Pius VI and supported by the Navy of the Kingdom of the Two Sicilies, which provided two ships of the line, three frigates, two brigs and two xebecs under Admiral Bologna, by the Order of Malta, which provided a ship of line, two frigates and five galleys, and by that of Portugal, which provided two ships of line and two frigates under Admiral Ramires Esquível.
 These last joined the allied fleet later and arrived in the middle of the bombardment.

 On 28 June, having entrusted itself to the Virgen del Carmen, the Allied fleet sailed from Cartagena, arriving off Algiers on 10 July.
 Two days later at 8:30 AM, the bombardment began with the Spanish ships opening fire.
 It was kept up until 4:20 PM, during which time about 600 bombs, 1,440 cannonballs and 260 shells were fired over the city, compared to 202 bombs and 1,164 cannonballs fired by the Algerians.
 Major damage to the city and its fortifications and a large fire were observed.
 An attack by light vessels of the Algerian fleet, composed of 67 ships, was repulsed, four of them being destroyed.
 The Allied casualties were minimal: 6 killed and 9 wounded, most of them due to accidents with the fuses of the bombs.
 Gunboat No. 27, commanded by the Neapolitan ensign José Rodríguez, exploded accidentally, killing 25 sailors.